-But it did force me to make some changes to my new English class blog.
-It now includes a list of accessible links to what, in my opinion, are the Best Sites For Beginners, Intermediates, and Advanced English Language Learners (Katie’s class of advanced students will now also use the site).
+Here are links I’ve added to my new English class blog.
+It now includes a list of accessible links to what, in my opinion, are the Best Sites For Beginners, Intermediates, and Advanced English Language Learners.

 I just copied the sidebar from the class blog and pasted it here.
 You can find more specific reviews for all of them if you search this blog.
 I also included a section from the sidebar where I’ll be adding music and video sites that I’ll be using in the classroom via computer project — those sites are blocked to students, but not to teachers.

 Let me know what you think — am I missing something?